benjaminchamb/DL_Multiview_Segmentation/README.md

 ## Notes

 - All code involving large datasets was executed on a High-Performance Computing (HPC) system due to the significant computational resources required.
 - Variations of the models have been implemented to handle FFT-filtered data, enabling additional preprocessing workflows.

+## Report

+The report and poster summarizing the results can be found in the files:
+- "Report/Report_P22_Group_82"
+- "Report/Poster_P22_Group_82"